jovanidesouza/jovanidesouza/README.md

 I have a BSc degree in Computer Science at Federal University of Fronteira Sul (UFFS).

+I currently work as Software Analyst, with QA/QC and DevOps.

-I currently work as Quality Assurance Analyst and Software Developer.
+I also work as Software Developer.

 I have interest in Software Development, DevOps, Project Management, IoT and Data Science.